What Is My Home Worth? How to Use Free Automated Valuation Models

 Alternative valuation approach: hybrid and desktop appraisal

 During the early stages of the COVID-19 pandemic, on-site appraisals were considered a safety hazard.
-In order for home sales and transactions to continue with confidence, alternative appraisal methods appeared that minimized the need to be on-site for the appraisal.
+For home sales and transactions to continue with confidence, these alternative appraisal methods appeared that minimized the need to be on-site for the appraisal:

-This type of appraisal is somewhat less expensive than traditional appraisals, but they can also miss any unique home characteristics that could affect the overall value.
+This type of appraisal is somewhat less expensive than traditional appraisals, but it can also miss any unique home characteristics that could affect the overall value.

 The benefit of this approach is the speed of the appraisal report.
 Inspectors require far less training, so getting the inspection report is much faster than if the appraiser did it personally.
 Again, the sacrifice, in this case, is how well the appraiser can account for the property’s condition and unique characteristics without seeing them in person.